Everything you need to know for your master’s thesis.

 If an extension has been granted, the academic office informs the student about the renewed deadline for submission via STiNE.
 Please check your STiNE account.

 The submission of the master's thesis is a two-step process:

-- The master's thesis must be submitted in digital form (file form: PDF) to the responsible examination manager of the academic office no later than 11:59 pm on the deadline date.
+- The master's thesis must be submitted in digital form (file form: PDF) to the responsible course and examination manager of the academic office no later than 11:59 pm on the deadline date.
 The signed declaration is to be included either as a separate mail attachment or as the last page of the digital thesis.
-An early submission is possible after prior agreement with the responsible examination manager.
+An early submission is possible after prior agreement with the responsible course and examination manager.

 - A paper copy and suitable electronic storage medium, such as a USB stick, must be submitted to the academic office afterwards.
 The paper copy must be bound together (no ring binding, stapling or similar).
 The digital version of the master’s thesis as well as additional sources, if applicable, must be stored on the storage medium.
 Submission may be carried out during our opening hours.
 For submission outside the opening hours, the large mailbox in front of the entrance of the academic office can be used.
 Alternatively, it is also possible to send it by post to the following address:

 The final documents will only be provided if the Academic Office Economics has received the bound paper copy including the storage medium.